kongware/ftor/README.md

 ## Programming Guidelines

+* first get the types right before you start implementing
 * whenever you can do it with a pure function, just do it with a pure function
 * reify effects to first class values
 * defer the execution of effects as long as possible